OwOIamNoob/Testing/README.txt

 	This game is originally made to upload online soooooo Heyy, it does its job ( even though not at its best :v )

+About the game:
+How to play:
+	First of all, type in your name, choose your difficulty and word theme, and if you want the bot to guess your word, fill in the AI field
+	When everything is settled in, click go and watch the opening cutscene ( or u can skip it by clicking in the game, same as the ending )
+	In the game, there will be differences between difficulties:
+	- General differences: Failure attempts and total guesses restriction, upper level word
+	- On lvl 3 exclusively, there will be rain puh puh which means you will have to blind guess On the wall, there will be display for your failed attempts On the surface, there will be occasionally signs displaying your score( and streak)
+Interaction:
+	Click on the explicit stars to review sum suggestion in exchange for certain score Click on the girl for guidances and maybe, its meaning in a language Click on the word to switch guessing mode: letter or full word Press arrows to move your character, the game ends whether you touch the girl or the girl go to the edge Play the game OwO, you can touch your character to turn on light :)
-ANY QUESTION about files can be solved by download my git https://github.com/OwOIamNoob/Testing.git
+	There will be a button to switch camera :3 Hold on for a sec ANY QUESTION about files can be solved by download my git https://github.com/OwOIamNoob/Testing.git